-Legacy School’s Preschool and Pre-K classes are theme-based and adhere to accreditation guidelines established by the National Association for the Education of Young Children (NAEYC) and Nebraska’s Department of Education Standards.
-All Preschool and Pre-K teachers hold college degrees in Education and a teacher’s assistant is always in every classroom.
+Legacy School’s Preschool, Pre-Kindergarten, and Junior Kindergarten classes are theme-based and adhere to accreditation guidelines established by the National Association for the Education of Young Children (NAEYC) and Nebraska’s Department of Education Standards.
+All Preschool, Pre-K, and Jr-K teachers hold degrees in Education, and a teacher’s assistant is always in every classroom.

 Each weekly theme serves as a framework for organizing content area learning.
-Students spend their time at school learning and playing in each of the seven bright, inviting subject-based classrooms.
-The Preschool and Pre-K curriculum is designed to directly relate to the students.
+Students spend their time at school learning and playing in each of the bright, inviting subject-based classrooms.
+The Preschool, Pre-K, and Jr-K curriculum is designed to directly relate to the students.

 Rather than purchasing a “plastic” curriculum that is used year after year, Legacy School gives thoughtful consideration to individual students by creating and changing lessons as students’ needs and levels change.
 Legacy School is well regarded, with a long-standing reputation as the best preschool in Omaha.
-New students are almost always referred to the school by a family who has had firsthand experience what Legacy School has to offer.
+New students are almost always referred to the school by a family who has had firsthand experience with Legacy.

 A NEW CHOICE IN EDUCATION